Shopify/shopify-theme-inspector/README.md

 ## FAQ
 ### Can I profile any Shopify store I want?
 No, you can only profile stores that are linked to your [single login Shopify account](https://help.shopify.com/en/manual/your-account/logging-in/sso-migration-guide).
-If you can't log into the store admin with your Shopify account, you won't be able to request profiling data.
+You can also profile stores that you have access as a Shopify partner collaborator that have themes access.

-Shopify partner collaborator accounts will not be able to profile a store even with full access permission.
-Shopify will work on this issue, however, there is no timeline on when it will be done.
+Shopify partner collaborator accounts will not be able to profile a development store.
+Shopify is working on this issue, however, there is no timeline on when it will be done.

 ### I'm not seeing the Shopify tab in Chrome DevTools
 The Shopify tab will only show when viewing a Shopify Online Store.